getify/asyncGate.js/README.md

 NOTE: `add()` was previously part of the API, but has now been removed, in favor of the empty `and()` form noted above.

 You can also `abort()` a gate at any time, which will prevent any further actions from occurring on that gate (all callbacks will be ignored).
-The call to `abort()` can happen on the gate API itself, or using the `abort` flag on a completion callback in any segment of the gate (see below).
+The call to `abort()` can happen on the gate API itself, or using the `abort` flag on a completion callback in any segment of the gate (see example below).

 ## Usage Examples